Postgraduate Open Evening – 5 April

 A workplace mentor supports you throughout your placement year, helping you to set objectives and goals, and ensuring you receive appropriate training.

 You are also allocated an academic mentor, who monitors your written work.
-The academic mentor will visit or arrange a video call with you and your workplace mentor at least once during the placement year to ensure it is running smoothly.
+The academic mentor will engage with you to ensure your placement is running smoothly.

 What sort of careers do graduates pursue?